 Now having a crash course on what an online marketplace is, you think about what are the examples of online marketplace worth following (or replicating in another niche.)

-Here Statista’s most popular online marketplaces according to online sellers in the U.S. of January 2020 is just the job.
+Here are Statista’s most popular online marketplaces according to online sellers in the U.S.

 Facebook marketplace has several benefits: It’s free and has a large targeted audience.
 AI-powered search helps customers to find the best offer.
 Plus, you can check the customers’ reviews and ensure those are real people.
 But you can’t sell real items, services, animals, or healthcare goods.
 Also, Facebook won’t show the offers with misleading descriptions or pictures and listings with before and after pictures.

 Craigslist is a free classified advertising site with jobs, internships, housing, personal advertisements, services, for sale/barter/wanted, services, community, and pets categories.
 It uses a listing fee model.
 Most listings reach a wide, but local, geographic audience.
 The active users overflow 20 million so the scam incidents here or there.

 eCrater works in the retail industry.
 It offers an online marketplace and a free web store builder.
 Here you sell and buy nearly everything.
 The platform delivers decent customization for store owners. eCrater has a selling commission: if you bring a customer yourself, no charges.
 But if you got sales with the help of the platform, you pay a commission of nearly 3% of an item.